 - Use powdered or fresh turmeric to make tea.

-Using turmeric as a spice in food is usually safe unless you are sensitive.
+Using turmeric as a spice in food is usually safe unless you are sensitive to it.
 Do not use turmeric as a medication if you have:

 - stomach issues